Buying a power drill isn’t simply a matter of going to the store and picking out the first one you see.

 With a 19-position clutch, the Tacklife PCD01B Classic is one of the most versatile power drills in its price range and can be used to work on a variety of surfaces, including wood, plastic, and even metal.

-- [100-240V Wide Voltage Charger] - Can withstand the instability of the voltage or sudden change
+- [1 Hour Fast Charge and 100-240V Wide Voltage Charger] - Full charge in 1 hour(have spare battery sold saperately) , Wide Voltage Charger can withstand the instability of the voltage or sudden change

 - [19 Position Clutch and 1 Positon Electric Drill] - Provides precise control for drilling into wood, metal, plastic and all screw driving tasks; Max drilling capacity is 1-1/8"(30mm) for wood, 25/64"(10mm) for metal